AashayBhupendraDoshi/py_Face_Search/README.md

     ```

 * For installing all packages in `requirements.txt` file, run following command in your project directory:
     ```
     pip3 install -r requirements.txt
     ```
 ## Single Search
+To run the single search simply run:
+    ```
+    python3 ./single_face.py
+    ```
+You will then be prompted with a basic GUI to select the
 ## Double Search
 ### Note
 Process files and store them in 'process_files' directory